Charles Sturt University

 In a Private Room, you’ll get a private bedroom, and in some properties a private bathroom as well.
 You’ll have to share additional living spaces with occupants of other rooms.

-If you book the Entire Place, you won’t have to share anything with anyone because you’ll get a studio flat all to yourself.
+If you book the Entire Place, you won’t have to share anything with anyone because you’ll get a studio apartment all to yourself.
 This includes your own bedroom, bathroom and kitchenette for cooking your meals.

 Can you arrange a viewing for me?